-Then, we turned west near the coordinates 36.28188 -121.77199.
+Then, we turned east near the coordinates 36.28188 -121.77199.
 We followed a light trail that has had some light maintenence recently, and appears to be worked on quite recently.

 But, this route has suprisingly light bushwhacking.
 Its also hard to get lost, since you will be following the ridge.

 Take note of recent clips and some flagging along the route.

 You will pass through some meadows along the way, which provide great views down the Big Sur and Doolans Hole area.

 Notice that the route is very close to Tin House Camp, which is actually surrounded by dense brush from all approaches.